wolf-packs/wolf-botbuilder/README.md

 ],
 ```

-7. Navigate into `src/index.ts` and import the required methods from both `botbuilder` and `wolf-core` at the top of the file.
+7. Navigate into `src/index.ts` and import the required methods from both `botbuilder` and `wolf-core`.
+Replace the `import botbuilder` line with the lines below.
 We will utilize these Wolf storage layer functions designed to integrate with the Bot Builder storage.
 In this example we will use the Bot Builder's `MemoryStorage`.
 ```ts
 import { BotFrameworkAdapter, ConversationState, MemoryStorage } from 'botbuilder';
 import { createBotbuilderStorageLayer, createWolfStorageLayer } from 'wolf-botbuilder';